-Trump Legal Team Accuses Democrats Of 'Dangerous Perversion' Of Constitution
+READ: Trump Legal Filing Accuses Democrats Of 'Dangerous Perversion' Of Constitution

 They sum up the impeachment as "a dangerous perversion of the Constitution that the Senate should swiftly and roundly condemn."

-The full brief, totaling 110 pages, is set to be filed by Noon.
-It's being sent in response to a Senate summons ahead of the trial, set to begin Tuesday.
+The full brief, totaling 110 pages, was sent in response to a Senate summons ahead of the trial, set to begin Tuesday.

 "It's been a substantial project," said a source working with the president's legal team who spoke on condition of anonymity.
 "It's a Supreme Court caliber brief."